 The opioid crisis has led to devastating public health, social, and economic consequences.
 In 2018, 128 people died every day in the United States due to an opioid overdose.
 The economic burden of the misuse of prescription opioid drugs in the United States alone has been estimated at $78.5 billion USD per year.

 Subutex withdrawal symptoms

-Withdrawal symptoms for individuals abusing Subutex develop more slowly than with other opioid drugs.
+Withdrawal symptoms for individuals taking Subutex develop more slowly than with other opioid drugs.
 However, the duration and intensity of the withdrawal syndrome depend on the duration and dose of the preceding drug abuse.

 The beginning of the withdrawal syndrome will start 20 – 35 hours after the last Subutex dose and may continue until at least 10 to 21 days after the last dose.
 This delayed timeline of the withdrawal symptoms is caused by the pharmacological profile of buprenorphine and its long half-life.